 A Freemason from his First Day..

 We all know from the very first day that we become a Freemason, it is confusing and an unusual experience.
-The Province of East Lancashire have created a very informative document which clearly explains many aspects, and addresses the speculation often attributed to Freemasonry.
-While this comprehensive document is 35 pages in length it is without doubt an excellent read.
+The Province of East Lancashire has created a very informative document that clearly explains many aspects and addresses the speculation often attributed to Freemasonry.
+While this comprehensive document is 35 pages in length it is, without doubt, an excellent read.
 Click Here to download.
 I would like to thank W Bro Graeme Hunt for bringing it to my attention.

 What it means to be a Freemason..

 Freemasonry means different things to each who chooses to join.
 For some, it’s about making new friends.
 For others, it’s about being able to help deserving causes by making a contribution to family and society.
 But for most, it is an enjoyable hobby.